xnyan/specrpc/README.md

 This repo includes the source code of SpecRPC's prototype that is implemented in Java.
-The "build.sh" script in root directory will build SpecRPC as a jar lib, which will be easy to deploy and test in an application.
+The "build.sh" script in the root directory will build SpecRPC as a jar lib, which will be easy to deploy and test in an application.

 In the "/core" directory, there are a set of tests to examine the correctness